 The notion of \say{singularity} has been used to prove rigidity results for $\Gamma$-operator algebras in various settings, where $\Gamma$ is a discrete countable group.
 It appears in the works of \cite{kalantar_kennedy_boundaries, Haagerup, HartKal,BC14} etc., where the authors put singular states into use.
 More recently, \cite{BBHP,bader2021charmenability} used singularity in the context of $\Gamma$-equivariant ucp maps $\Phi:\mathcal{M}\to L^{\infty}(B,\nu)$, where $\mathcal{M}$ is a $\Gamma$-von Neumann algebra and $(B,\nu)$ is a non-singular probability $\Gamma$-space.
 Such $\Phi$ is called singular if the states on $\mathcal{M}$ given by the dual map for almost every $b\in B$ are singular with respect to their $\Gamma$-translations.

 In this paper, we further highlight the role of the singularity of ucp maps for rigidity phenomena.
 We first make the following definition.
-Let $\mathbb{E}$ be the canonical conditional expectation on $L^{\infty}(B,\nu)\rtimes\Gamma$.
-We say that the action has the \say{Singular-Hereditary} property (abbreviated as SH) if for every $\Gamma$-invariant von Neumann algebra $\mathcal{M}\le L^{\infty}(B,\nu)\rtimes\Gamma $, either $\mathbb{E}|_{\mathcal{M}}$ is $\Gamma$-singular as a ucp map or, $\nu\circ\mathbb{E}|_{\mathcal{M}}$ is a $\Gamma$-invariant state.
+Let $\mathbb{E}$ denote the canonical conditional expectation on $L^{\infty}(B,\nu)\rtimes\Gamma$.
+We say that the action has the \say{Singular-Hereditary} property (abbreviated as SH) if for every $\Gamma$-invariant von Neumann algebra $\mathcal{M}\subset L^{\infty}(B,\nu)\rtimes\Gamma $, either $\mathbb{E}|_{\mathcal{M}}$ is $\Gamma$-singular as a ucp map or, $\nu\circ\mathbb{E}|_{\mathcal{M}}$ is a $\Gamma$-invariant state.
 In our first main result, we use the SH-property, combined with Zimmer amenability, to conclude that all the invariant subalgebras of $C_r^*(\Gamma)$, or of $L(\Gamma)$ are co-amenable. \begin{theorem} \thlabel{singularityimpliescoamenability} Let $\Gamma$ be a countable discrete group.
-Assume that there exists a non-singular $\Gamma$-space $(B,\nu)$ which has the \emph{S.H.}-property and is Zimmer amenable.
-Then every non-trivial $\Gamma$-$C^*$-subalgebra $\mathcal{A}\le C_r^*(\Gamma)$ is co-amenable.
-Similarly, every $\Gamma$-invariant von Neumann subalgebra $\mathcal{M}\le L(\Gamma)$ is co-amenable. \end{theorem} Here, co-amenability of $\mathcal{A}$ is in the sense of \cite{KalPan}, namely, the commutant $\mathcal{A}'\subset\mathbb{B}(\ell^2(\Gamma))$ admits a $\Gamma$-invariant state (similarly for $\mathcal{M}\le L(\Gamma)$).
+Assume that there exists a non-singular $\Gamma$-space $(B,\nu)$ which has the SH-property and is Zimmer amenable.
+Then every non-trivial $\Gamma$-$C^*$-subalgebra $\mathcal{A}\subset C_r^*(\Gamma)$ is co-amenable.
+Similarly, every $\Gamma$-invariant von Neumann subalgebra $\mathcal{M}\subset L(\Gamma)$ is co-amenable. \end{theorem} Here, co-amenability of $\mathcal{A}$ is in the sense of \cite{KalPan}, namely, the commutant $\mathcal{A}'\subset\mathbb{B}(\ell^2(\Gamma))$ admits a $\Gamma$-invariant state (similarly for $\mathcal{M}\subset L(\Gamma)$).
 Kalantar-Panagopoulos proved the conclusion of \thref{singularityimpliescoamenability} for higher rank lattices using \say{Non-commutative-Nevo-Zimmer} theorem~\cite{BH19}.
 This neoteric result of Kalantar-Panagopoulos stirred our interest in this problem.

-It is worth pointing out that the non-commutative Nevo-Zimmer theorem \cite[Theorem~B]{BC14} made up one of the key ingredients in the work of \cite{KalPan}.
+It is worth pointing out that the non-commutative Nevo-Zimmer theorem \cite[Theorem~B]{BH19} made up one of the key ingredients in the work of \cite{KalPan}.
 It is known that such a structure theorem cannot hold for semisimple Lie groups admitting a rank one factor.
-However, there are examples of groups that are a product of rank one factors and yet have an action on a non-singular $\Gamma$ space which has \emph{S.H.}-property (see \thref{groupadmmittingSHbutnotNCNZ}).
+However, there are examples of groups which are a product of rank one factors and yet have an action on a non-singular $\Gamma$ space which has SH-property (see \thref{groupadmmittingSHbutnotNCNZ}).